 - Pre-heat your Challenger cast iron, or other heavy-duty sheet tray, and/or baking steel at 400f while you're prepping the carrots.

 - Rinse and trim carrots.
 I just scrub mine but feel free to peel them if you'd like to.
-If you have carrot stems, chop enough for 2 Tbsp to garnish at the end.
+If you have carrot stems, chop enough for 2 tablespoon to garnish at the end.
 Save the rest for future pesto or tempura.
 If you don't have stems, you can use fresh parsley which works just as well.
 Leave a few inches of the carrot stem on the carrot if desired. (see video)If your carrots are large (more than 1 inch in diameter) slice a few in half vertically.

 - Slice the red onion.
 I slice in vertically, then again in half vertically to create inch thick wedges.